Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description discloses key behaviors: returns up to 200 data points, read-only, JSON array, ISO-8601 dates, and aggregate vs. per-provider computation.
-No annotations exist, so the description carries the full burden.
-Missing details on pagination or truncation, but still transparent.
+No annotations provided, but description covers key traits: read-only, returns up to 200 data points, JSON array, ISO-8601 dates, and explains aggregate vs per-provider computation.
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.